Zaxier/dbsql_lab_instructions/README.md

 ### Exercise 3: SQL Analytics
 In this exercise we will write SQL to analyse the TPC-H dataset, and then add visualisations to the existing dashboard.

-1. Use chatGPT and ask about the TPC-H dataset.
-Ask chatGPT why it is a an important or useful data set or benchmark and why it is used in industry.
-2. Ask chatGPT to suggest some questions that can be answered using the TPC-H dataset.
+1. Ask chatGPT to suggest some questions that can be answered using the TPC-H dataset.
-3. Ask chatGPT to provide the SQL to answer these questions for you mentioning the TPC-H dataset in your prompt.
+2. Ask chatGPT to provide the SQL to answer these questions for you mentioning the TPC-H dataset in your prompt.
-4. Copy the SQL into the SQL Editor and run the query.
-Note, you may have to update syntactical elements of the SQL to make it work in DBSQL.
+3. Copy the SQL into the SQL Editor and run the query. *Note*, you may have to update syntactical elements of the SQL to make it work.
 GOOD NEWS: We're creating a dedicated chatbot for querying tables within the lakehouse that will produce the correct SQL for you.
-5. Choose 3-4 queries and produce 3-4 visualisations.
+6. Choose 3-4 queries and produce 3-4 visualisations.
-6. Save and name the queries.
+7. Save and name the queries.
-6. Create a dashboard and add the visualisations to it.
+8. Create a dashboard and add the visualisations to it.
     - Navigate to the "Dashboards" browser (available on the LHS panel)
     - Create a new dashboard and provide a name.
     - Click "Add" and choose the visualisations you want to add.
 They will be searchable by the query names first and visualisation name second.
     - When you're done, click "Done editing" and then click "Share" and share the dashboard with all users of the workspace.
-7. Volunteers to talk through their visuals!
+8. Volunteers to talk through their visuals!

 ### Exercise 4: Infrastructure Monitoring
 1. Within DBSQL, click on "SQL Warehouses" on the LHS panel.